top of page

 gustave doré: architect of divine drama

-In my Tribute Tarot, Doré’s influence appears in the architectural backdrops—vaulted arches, crumbling battlements—and in the sculptural modelling of each form.
-Shadows fall like carved relief, imbuing scenes with cathedral-like solemnity.
-I aim to evoke that same sense of sacred space: a card is not merely an image but a portal to a higher plane.
+In The Tribute Tarot, Doré’s influence appears in the architectural backdrops — vaulted arches, crumbling battlements — and in the sculptural modelling of each form.
+Shadows fall like carved relief, giving scenes a cathedral-like solemnity.
+I wanted to evoke that same sense of charged space: a card is not merely a picture, but a constructed world where architecture, atmosphere, symbol, and feeling gather force.

-The interplay of divine light and human shadow unites his worldview with Smith’s medieval ambience—and with my own desire to honour Christian symbolism in a contemporary key.
+The interplay of light and human shadow connects Doré’s visual drama with Smith’s medieval atmosphere — and with my own wish to let inherited symbolism speak in a contemporary key.

 The Vision of Hell, by Gustave Doré